zhtpandog/nyansa_haotian/readme.md

 # Q2 Python MapReduce #
 ## Execution ##
-With Python 2 or 3 environment configured in your device, cd to folder ex2, and make sure both ex2.py and input file exist, then run command:
+With Python 2 or 3 environment configured in your device, `cd` to folder `ex2`, and make sure both `ex2.py` and `input.txt` exist, then run command:
 `python ex2.py input.txt`
 The result will look like this:
 ```